mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } ApplicationContext
 ~~~~

-If N is a node index in the ASTree then the secrets of the children
+If N is a node index in the AS Tree then the secrets of the children
 of N are defined to be:

 ~~~~